sdpython/onnx-array-api/README.rst

     l2_loss=[0.002]
     [0.042]

-The second API ir **Light API** tends to do every thing in one line.
+The second API or **Light API** tends to do every thing in one line.
 The euclidean distance looks like the following:

 ::